HassellHoff/Datastory/index.md

 ### Abstract

 Elon Musk is the world's richest person and is famous for gaining attention for his tweets that according to him half are generated while sitting on his toilet.
 During the recent years his tweets have gathered much attention by their impact on markets which has left investors worried.
 From jumping the value of cryptocurrencies such as bitcoin and dogecoin to small companies such as Gamestop Elon Musk's tweets have undeniably played a huge impact on moving stock prices of companies.
 It has been claimed that Elon Musk's twitter account could be Tesla's primary marketing tool since Tesla does not invest in marketing at all.
 The hypothesis of our analysis definately backs this theory.
-(Add something here)

-During our analysis we are going to try to find answers to the question 'What was the most signifficant event that affected the stock price?', 'Did the usage of certain words have a significant impact on the stock price?' and 'How accurate is our new machine learning model in predicting Tesla's stock price?'.
-This observation will tell us just how much Elon has managed to move Tesla's stock with one post.
+The purpose of our project is to find correlations between the stock price of Tesla and the quotes that Elon Musk has said.
+Our research is based on the time period between 2015 - 2020.
+In addition, we want to create a model that can predict future stock price based on historic stock and quotation data.